frconor-ebook/meditations/_posts/2025-03-10-at-st-josephs-side.md

 In his Commentary on the Holy Rosary, St. Josemaría says, "How good Joseph is!
 He treats me like a son.
 He even forgives me if I take the Child in my arms and spend hour after hour saying loving things to him!"
 (Josemaría Escrivá, *The Holy Rosary*, Third Joyful Mystery).

-St. Augustine says that Joseph "not only claims the name of a father, but he has a greater claim to it than any other" (St. Augustine, *Sermon 51,26*).
+St. Augustine says that Joseph "not only claims the name of father, but he has a greater claim to it than any other" (St. Augustine, *Sermon 51,26*).

 "How was he a father?" he says.
 "All the more effectively, the more chaste the paternity.
 Some thought that he was the father of Our Lord Jesus Christ in the same way as other fathers, who beget sons of the flesh and do not receive them only as the fruit of a spiritual love.
 This is why St. Luke says: 'he was thought to be the father of Jesus' (Luke 3:23).
 Why only thought to be?
 Because thought and human judgment refer to what is usual among men.
 And Our Lord was not born of Joseph\'s seed.
 Yet of the piety and love of Joseph a son---who was the Son of God---was born to him of the Virgin Mary" (*ibid*.).